evdcush/TensorFlow-wheels/env-setup-guide.md

 * * *

-### \*Buntu 16.04
+## \*Buntu 16.04 OR 18.04

+### `16.04`
 Xenial Ubuntu has native support from all the libraries and software you need for your deep-learning env.
 From my own experience, it's also probably the most stable, solid distro I've ever used, even amongst other buntu LTS releases.
 - [**Xubuntu**](https://xubuntu.org/): my recommendation for Ubuntu.
 It's an official flavor of Ubuntu that has a very clean, lightweight desktop environment (XFCE), without most of the bloat from vanilla Ubuntu.

-#### **"Why not 18.04??"** Pain :feelsgood:.
-Suffering :finnadie:.
-Agony :goberserk:
-I've tried 18.04 a few times now, as well as the point release 18.04.1, and it's just a headache.
-For many libraries or software I use, 18.04 was no different then Xenial.
-But for certain items, it was impossibly broken and unsupported, and even fundamental system settings, like grub, display, and kernel were broken out of the box [1](https://askubuntu.com/questions/1030867/how-to-diagnose-fix-very-slow-boot-on-ubuntu-18-04),[2](https://askubuntu.com/questions/1053531/18-04-slow-boot-and-black-screen-on-boot-before-reaching-login-splash),[3](https://askubuntu.com/questions/1051762/long-boot-delay-on-ubuntu-loading-splash-screen-following-regular-dist-upgrade-o),[4](https://bugs.launchpad.net/ubuntu/+source/plymouth/+bug/1769309),[5](https://bugs.launchpad.net/ubuntu/+source/gdm3/+bug/1779476).
-Current [support](https://askubuntu.com/questions/1032938/trying-to-install-nvidia-driver-for-ubuntu-desktop-18-04-lts) just for just nvidia [drivers](https://bugs.launchpad.net/ubuntu/+source/nvidia-graphics-drivers-390/+bug/1752053) is [FUBAR](https://bugs.launchpad.net/ubuntu/+source/nvidia-graphics-drivers-390/+bug/1752053).
-Personally, I will not move on to 18.04 until I see an official CUDA package from Nvidia.
-- However, **if you are not installing CUDA libraries** and you're not afraid to pass through dependency hell, 18.04 will likely suit your needs.
-But, keep in mind:
-    - Bazel does not support 18.04 (Bazel is required for building TensorFlow)
-    - CUDA and it's libraries does not support 18.04 (CUDA is optional)
-    - Intel MKL does not support 18.04 (MKL is optional)
+### `18.04`
+With native support for CUDA 10.0, 18.04 is finally a viable option for your GPU machine. **This is now the primary ubuntu version I use when building.** While I still think 16.04 is far better than 18.04, if you are running a GPU setup, I would recommend `18.04`, as you will have less concerns about compatibility with the newer CUDA versions and you already have the latest GCC-7.

 ### Properly configured python environment
 *Detailed steps [below](#setting-up-your-python-environment).*

 You need to have your python environment setup before you build TF.
-This guide is predicated on a virtualenv setup through [pyenv](https://github.com/pyenv/pyenv) and building for **Python 3**, specifically 3.6, which is the latest Python version supported by TensorFlow (3.7 not yet supported at time of writing).
+This guide is predicated on a virtualenv setup through [pyenv](https://github.com/pyenv/pyenv) and building for **Python 3**, specifically 3.6, which is the latest Python version supported by TensorFlow.
+3.7, as of v1.11.0 is still not yet supported.
 If you already have your python setup, and understand library pathing, then you should be fine.

 Using system site-packages and libraries (stuff rooted in /usr) for python is STRONGLY DISCOURAGED.